Calculations and variable text introduction

 In Flowfinity, you can use formulas to carry out simple or complex calculations and logic.
 Some examples include adding up labor and parts costs in a work order, calculating a total score for an inspection or audit, or combining several text fields into a single message.

-Formulas are written declaratively in the application editor, and can either be calculated all the time, or on demand as a default value for a field.
+Formulas are written declaratively in the application editor, and can either be calculated all the time, or once as a default value for a field.
 Most field types can use formulas, and there are functions available to work with and convert different types of field values: date, numeric, and text.

 Formulas can be calculated while the user is online or offline without a network connection.